 Each Mesh Deck is positioned between two pallet racking box beams.
 This allows you to create a shelf for your pallets, boxes and loose goods too.
 Each panel is manufactured from a steel material called steel wire mesh.
 It has three flared channels for strength and to help keep this in place using something called the waterfall design.
 This can be seen at the front and back edges of the deck.
 To also prevent the deck from rusting, there are various coating options to choose from.
 Check out our QTS Guide For Wire Mesh Deck Coating And Finishes blog to find out more about our coatings.

 Easy Installation: Mesh Decks are known for their popular accessories in pallet racking and have far more quality compared to the Plywood Decking due to its safety features and the strength.
 With Mesh Decks they are super easy to install where there is no need for tools as the decks can be easily dropped into place and sits on top of the beams.

 Hygiene: With Plywood decking being used it meant that hygiene became an issue due to spillages.
-When a spillage was made on a wooden board is cannot be cleaned up correctly leading to the stillage soaking into the wood causing smells, stains, and hygiene issues.
-Whereas with the Mesh Deck spillages can easily be cleaned up straight away without leading any long-lasting hygiene issues.
+When a spillage happened on wood, some liquid stained the wood or soaked through the board.
+Whereas with the mesh deck spillages can easily be cleaned up straight away without leading any long-lasting hygiene issues.

-On the other hand, with Mesh Decks you are going to have the best safety option with its overhead sprinkler system.
-The fire will start under the decks, then the fire will start to spread which causes smoke to rise through the decks, which is then going to set off the sprinklers allowing the water to run straight through the decks to put out the fire.
+On the other hand, with mesh decks you are going to have the best safety option with its overhead sprinkler system.
+The fire will start under the decks, then the fire will start to spread which causes smoke to rise through the decks.
+This is then going to set off the sprinklers, allowing the water to run straight through the decks to put out the fire.
 At the end of this, the decks will still be safe and undamaged, unlike the Plywood Decks.